Cheka: Atrocities

 The Cheka engaged in the widespread practice of torture.
 Depending on Cheka committees in various cities, the methods included: being skinned alive, scalped, "crowned" with barbed wire, impaled, crucified, hanged, stoned to death, tied to planks and pushed slowly into furnaces or tanks of boiling water, or rolled around naked in internally nail-studded barrels.
 Chekists reportedly poured water on naked prisoners in the winter-bound streets until they became living ice statues.
-Others reportedly beheaded their victims by twisting their necks until their heads could be torn off.
-The Cheka detachments stationed in Kyiv reportedly would attach an iron tube to the torso of a bound victim and insert a rat in the tube closed off with wire netting, while the tube was held over a flame until the rat began gnawing through the victim's guts in an effort to escape.
+Others beheaded their victims by twisting their necks until their heads could be torn off.
+The Cheka detachments stationed in Kiev would attach an iron tube to the torso of a bound victim and insert a rat in the tube closed off with wire netting, while the tube was held over a flame until the rat began gnawing through the victim's guts in an effort to escape.

 Women and children were also victims of Cheka terror.
-Women would sometimes be tortured and raped before being shot.
-Children between the ages of 8 and 13 were imprisoned and occasionally executed.
+Rape of women by Cheka guards and interrogators was commonplace, superiors would only put a stop to it if the rape became too brutal.
+Many of the women were shot after they were raped.
+Children between the ages of 8 and 16 were imprisoned and occasionally executed.

 All of these atrocities were published on numerous occasions in Pravda and Izvestiya: January 26, 1919 Izvestiya #18 article Is it really a medieval imprisonment? («Неужели средневековый застенок?»); February 22, 1919 Pravda #12 publishes details of the Vladimir Cheka's tortures, September 21, 1922 Socialist Herald publishes details of series of tortures conducted by the Stavropol Cheka (hot basement, cold basement, skull measuring, etc.).

 The Chekists were also supplemented by the militarized Units of Special Purpose (the Party's Spetsnaz or ЧОН).

 Cheka was actively and openly utilizing kidnapping methods.
 With kidnapping methods, Cheka was able to extinguish numerous cases of discontent especially among the rural population.
 Among the notorious ones was the Tambov rebellion.

 Villages were bombarded to complete annihilation, as in the case of Tretyaki, Novokhopersk uyezd, Voronezh Governorate.

 As a result of this relentless violence, more than a few Chekists ended up with psychopathic disorders, which Nikolai Bukharin said were "an occupational hazard of the Chekist profession."
 Many hardened themselves to the executions by heavy drinking and drug use.
 Some developed a gangster-like slang for the verb to kill in an attempt to distance themselves from the killings, such as 'shooting partridges', or 'sealing' a victim, or giving him a natsokal (onomatopoeia of the trigger action).

 On November 30, 1992, by the initiative of the President of the Russian Federation the Constitutional Court of the Russian Federation recognized the Red Terror as unlawful, which in turn led to the suspension of Communist Party of the RSFSR.

 Regional Chekas

 Cheka departments were organized not only in big cities and guberniya seats, but also in each uyezd, at any front-lines and military formations.
 Nothing is known on what resources they were created.
-Many who were hired to head those departments were so-called "nestlings of Alexander Kerensky".